Kenya-a/Computer-Architecture/ls8/README.md

 * Read this whole file.
 * Skim the spec.

+    ls8.py: calls functions from cpu.py to load and run cpu.py: holds funtions to the cpu funtionality ls8 examples(folder): binary strings for the functions being called in ls8.py

 ## Step 1: Add the constructor to `cpu.py`

 Add list properties to the `CPU` class to hold 256 bytes of memory and 8